johnoh26/today-i-learned/README.md

 Daily goals for the year:
 1) 1 TIL from a Tech Tuesday article or few pages in a book
 2) 1 commit to side project (changed from 1 leetcode on Feb 10)

+2/28 M - microservices
+- monoliths are fine but it has a limit when it comes to scale.
+- microservices can scale well horizontally but adds complexity
+- each server should not be stateful as a user's request could get served by any server
+- deploying all servers at once can be done by Capistrano for Ruby on Rails
+- don't want svcs to call other svcs.
+If there is a common or core code, use a library so that it gets included in the process.
+- Separate deployability can be another reason why microservices are preferred along with fault isolation
+- distributed monoliths are not desirable but can be a stepping stone toward microsvcs.

 2/25 F - startup
 - according to YC startup school series the two main lessons are launch quickly and talk to users